vickydj/inputs-conf-generator-SH/readme.md

 ## Current functionality :

-Dashboard :
+### Self-service form

 - Admins will need to generate an auth token from DS and configure the setup page with required details.

 - Dashboard builds a json payload from user inputs.

 - Dashboard calls custom command which invokes python to send payload to DS.

+- Store the payload in a text file, for reference.

-## Setup page : done over js
+### Setup page

 - This is admin configurable from JS setup page.